H. Rad Bethlen

 Both men reflected upon this.

-"A fey-blooded woman is a difficult thing for a man of Rahadoum to contemplate."
-Said El-Barek.
+"A fey-blooded woman is a difficult thing for a man of Rahadoum to contemplate," said El-Barek.
 "For the men of Rahadoum, the women, too, are of a pragmatic bent, live by a pragmatic philosophy.
 We must, we've no aid from gods.
 The fey-blooded are beyond philosophy.
 Contemplation can make nothing of them.
 They are alive.
 So very alive!
 What can a man's mind make of such abundance of life in the woman he loves?
 To dwell on it makes him drunk.
 Argh!"

 Hoskuld smiled, despite his hunger and the weariness in his body.